 10.3.8 Signal extension

-Transmissions of PSDUs with the TXVECTOR parameter FORMAT of type NON_HT with NON_HT_MODULATION values of ERP-OFDM and NON_HT_DUP_OFDM and transmissions of frames with the TXVECTOR parameter FORMAT with values of HT_MF and HT_GF include a period of no transmission of duration aSignalExtension, except for RIFS transmissions.
+Transmissions of PSDUs with the TXVECTOR parameter FORMAT of type NON_HT with NON_HT_MODULATION values of ERP-OFDM and NON_HT_DUP_OFDM and transmissions of frames with the TXVECTOR parameter FORMAT with values of HT_MF and HT_GF are immediately followed by a period of no transmission of duration aSignalExtension, except for RIFS transmissions.
 The purpose of this signal extension is to enable the NAV value of Clause 16 (High rate direct sequence spread spectrum (HR/DSSS) PHY specification) STAs to be set correctly.

 When an HT STA transmits a PPDU using a RIFS and with the TXVECTOR parameter FORMAT equal to NON_HT with the NON_HT_MODULATION parameter equal to one of ERP-OFDM and NON_HT_DUP_OFDM or a PPDU using a RIFS and with the TXVECTOR parameter FORMAT equal to HT_MF or HT_GF, it shall set the TXVECTOR parameter NO_SIG_EXTN to true.
 Otherwise, it shall set the TXVECTOR parameter NO_SIG_EXTN to false.